prafullD74/Shell-scripting/Functions.md

     // body of the function
 }
 ```
+- This code is not executed until the function is called.
+Functions are read in, but basically ignored until they are actually called.
+- `exit` stops the program, and `return` returns control to the caller.
+The difference is that a shell function cannot change its parameters, though it can change `global parameters`.

 ## This script finds and prints prime numbers within a given range
 ```bash
 #!/bin/bash